ScenarioHunting/website/index.md

 Scenario Hunting is a design first test method.
-It comprises a series of steps that turn visual design artifacts (like Event Storming sticky notes) to high-quality pieces of software.
-During implementation, scenario hunters' focus of attention is on design, behavior, and the effect of the scenario under implementation on the system from bigger picture perspective.
+It comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software without losing focus from big picture design.
+Scenario hunters refine the model with deeper insight after implementing each scenario.
+They consider cause and effect, behavior, and design from a big picture perspective.
+During implementation, scenario hunters’ attention is on the role the scenario plays in the system design and behavior.

 <img src="https://cdn.jsdelivr.net/gh/ScenarioHunting/website/sh-process-view-sm.jpg" alt="Scenario Hunting Process"/>